olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 # MPI Functions and Helloworld

 MPI consists of hundreds of functions but most users will only use a handful of them.
-We'll start by looking at the functions needed for an MPI Hello-world program.
+We'll start by looking at the functions needed for an MPI Helloworld program.

 Below is an outline for the program and its MPI functions.
 For this challenge, review the outline and then try to use it to find the missing MPI function in your copy of mpi_hello.c

 **Helloworld Outline**

+We have set this example up to use 4 ranks each mapped to a core on the node.
+This can been seen in the

 * First initialize  MPI.